-By now it is time to start thinking about your Christmas Party menu.
-So to ensure you can focus on festive fun here are 3 whole food recipes that are healthy and delicious and will be enjoyed by all party goers.
-Meaning you will be ready to start the Christmas season without worrying and wondering what foods you should prepare for your festive celebrations.
+It is never too early or too late to be thinking about your Christmas Party menu.
+You want to focus on festive fun so here are 3 whole food recipes that are healthy and delicious and will be enjoyed by all festive season party goers.
+You will be ready to start the Christmas season without worrying and wondering what food you should prepare for your friends and family celebrations.

 Be the star of the party and also spread the Whole Foods message!